crscse8/provost/README.md

     export NDK_PATH=$ANDROID_NDK
     export PATH=$ANDROID_NDK:$PATH
     ```
-  * Verify functionality opening Terminal and by typing:
+  * Verify functionality by opening Terminal and by typing:
     ```
     android
     gradle
     adb
     ```
 	If any command is not recognized, there is an issue with the installation or the .bash_profile file.

 ### Clone Provost repo
   * In provost dir type: